-This switch is set at the factory to produce ice of recommended thickness.
+This setpoint is selected at the factory to produce ice of recommended thickness.
 Refer to the Certificate of Test, which was provided with the machine for a sample set of pressure readings with corresponding time periods and water temperatures.
 Do not make adjustments until several ice discharging cycles have been completed.